 This is a beautiful example of a data visualization, one effective type of persuasive technology designed to change human behavior.
 Persuasive design carries tremendous potential.
 This is especially true for the areas of health and wellness, where even small changes in behavior can lead to significant changes in overall health.
 Ever greater the potential when we bring persuasive technologies into the field of user experience research.

 SPARK is playing a part in driving this conversation.
 And the field is listening.

-On June 11th, Spencer Gerrol packed the house at the Action Design Meetup in DC.
+In June, Spencer Gerrol packed the house at the Action Design Meetup in DC.
 The night’s topic, “How to design data visualizations to inform, delight & change behavior,” drew over 180 attendees from the UX field and beyond.
 With an emphasis on health and wellness, Gerrol discussed how we can better present data to capture the human imagination in a way that produces action.

 His talk covered the theories of psychology that underpin this innovation and best practices for its real world application.
 Here are some highlights!

 Persuasive technology is rooted in fundamental theories of social and behavioral psychology.
 Remember cognitive dissonance theory from college?
 Yeah.

 We all want to be healthier but we often act in ways that are inconsistent with that desire.
 (Think about how you sit at your desk too long.)
 When we realize that our attitudes are inconsistent with our behaviors, we experience the psychological discomfort of cognitive dissonance.
 (You know you should get up but yet you’re still sitting.)

 The danger associated with cognitive dissonance is that we often overcome the discomfort by rationalizing our actions or avoiding reminders of them.
 (This makes us sit even longer.)
 The healthiest way to deal with this dissonance?
 Change the behavior itself.